Skip to content

 What is Henoch-Schönlein purpura (HSP)?

-Henoch-Schönlein purpura (say “hen-awk shern-line purr-purr-ah”) is a disease that causes the blood vessels in the skin to become inflamed (irritated and swollen).
+Henoch-Schönlein purpura is a rare disease that causes the blood vessels in the skin to become irritated and swollen.
 This inflammation is called vasculitis.
-When the blood vessels in the skin are inflamed, they can bleed, causing a rash that is called purpura.
-HSP also can affect blood vessels in the bowel and the kidneys.
-When this happens, the intestines and the kidneys may also bleed.
+When the blood vessels bleed, you get a rash called purpura.
+HSP also can affect blood vessels in the bowel and the kidneys as well.

 SYMPTOMS